-Note 13.
+Note 12.
 Agency Funds Held for Others

 When a not-for-profit organization establishes a fund at the Foundation with its own funds and specifies itself or its affiliate as the beneficiary of the fund, the Foundation accounts for the transfer of such assets as a liability.
 In addition, the related amounts received or distributed, investment income or loss, and expenses are excluded from the consolidated statement of activities.
-Agency funds held for others totaled \$2,256,168 and \$3,346,475 December 31, 2020 and 2019, respectively, for funds set up by unaffiliated non-profit organizations for their own benefit with the Foundation holding the assets.
+Agency funds held for others totaled \$2,604,796 and \$2,256,168 December 31, 2021 and 2020, respectively, for funds set up by unaffiliated non-profit organizations for their own benefit with the Foundation holding the assets.

-Note 14.
+Note 13.
 Concentrations - Major Contributions

+For the year ended December 31, 2021, approximately 59%, or \$5,013,296, of the Foundation's contribution revenue came from four donors.
 For the year ended December 31, 2020, approximately 35%, or \$869,279, of the Foundation's contribution revenue came from seven donors.
-For the year ended December 31, 2019, approximately 50%, or \$2,768,992, of the Foundation's contribution revenue came from three donors.

-Note 15.
+Note 14.
 Retirement Plan

 The Foundation has a 401(k) profit sharing plan (the Plan) that covers all eligible employees.
 Employees are eligible to participate in the Plan after one year of eligible service.
 Each participant may elect to contribute up to the maximum limit by federal law.
 The Foundation makes a 3% safe harbor contribution, and may also make discretionary contributions.
-Employer contributions totaled \$13,420 and \$14,515 for the years ended December 31, 2020 and 2019, respectively.
+Employer contributions totaled \$19,491 and \$13,420 for the years ended December 31, 2021 and 2020, respectively.

-Note 16.
+Note 15.
 Related Party Transactions

-During the year ended December 31, 2019, the Foundation held Real Estate Foundation funds in an account at a bank where the President of the Community Foundation board was an executive.
-In December 2019, that board member became the executive director of the San Luis Obispo County Housing Trust Fund, and as such, the mission-related investments to that organization were considered related party transactions in 2019.
-During the years ended December 31, 2020 and 2019, donations were received from board and committee members.
-In addition, and \$3,716 and \$3,905 of internet and marketing services were purchased from companies owned by board and committee members, during the years ended December 31, 2020 and 2019, respectively.
+A past board member served as the executive director of the San Luis Obispo County Housing Trust Fund, and as such, the mission-related investments to that organization were considered related party transactions during that time period.
+During the years ended December 31, 2021 and 2020, donations were received from board and committee members.
+In addition, and \$3,778 and \$3,716 of internet and marketing services were purchased from companies owned by board and committee members, during the years ended December 31, 2021 and 2020, respectively.

-Note 17.
+Note 16.
 Paycheck Protection Program and COVID-19 Impact